MBRzealand/NewYorker/01 Business Modeling/VisionDocument.md

-Through meeting with our customers we wish to best understand the need they currently have to best create an app suited for their ideas and provide them with guidance and solutions aswell as problem solving, with long term support.
+Through meeting with our customers we wish to best understand the need they currently have to best create an app suited for their ideas and provide them with guidance and solutions as well as problem solving, with long term support.

-We offer a fresh perspective armed with engaged employees who like overcomming challenges and adding more tools to their arsenal of competences.
+We offer a fresh perspective armed with engaged employees who like overcoming challenges and adding more tools to their arsenal of competences.

 As a small company we offer a more personal down to earth